-I like to use this combination of “Superfood” raw nuts and berries as a quick way of getting my daily dose of goodness; and I love the vibrant color contrast of the red raspberries and the blueberries; not to mention, the antioxidant blast.
+I like to use this combination of superfood raw nuts and berries as a quick way of getting my daily dose of goodness; and I love the vibrant color contrast of the red raspberries and the blueberries; not to mention, the antioxidant blast.
 I read a fantastic book many years ago called Superfoods RX by Steven Pratt and Kathy Matthews.
 The cover said “Fourteen Foods That Will Change Your Life”, and this book delivered on its promise!
 Thank goodness I already ate most of the foods on the list, so it was very easy to incorporate them into my diet.
 I highly recommend this book for a quick read that is incredibly informative.
-There have been many books and articles written about about Superfoods since then, but this remains my favourite for its brevity and accessibility.
-Needless to say, I implemented the suggestions and have never looked back.
+There have been many books and articles written about about top foods since then.
+But, I still love this book.

-I had always been a lover of berries, but tended to only indulge in the Summer, when they were in season, readily available, and remotely affordable.
-But after reading Superfoods RX, I started eating 1-2 cups of berries a day, and soon reaped the rewards.
 Blueberries especially, are one of the most antioxidant rich foods on the planet.
 Sometimes referred to as the “brainberry” or “youthberry”, they have magical skills -- neutralizing free radical damage to cells, and promoting the production of good quality collagen.
 They provide anti-inflammatory benefits to the brain and muscle tissue; and improve digestive and urinary tract health.
-Just to mention a few wonders.
-Oh, I almost forgot the more important thing – they are scrumptious!

 The same can be said for raw nuts and seeds.
-I eat a handful of raw walnuts, raw almonds and raw flaxseeds every day of my life.
+I eat a handful every day.
 Walnuts are just a wonderful!
 They are one of the few significant plant sources of Omega-3 fatty acids, which I rely on heavily, not eating a lot of animal products.
 Flaxseeds are a wonderful source too.
 Raw walnuts are also the best nut to eat for antioxidants.
-Raw almonds are also a staple in my diet. ¼ cup of soaked raw almonds contains more protein than an egg.
+Raw almonds are also a staple in my diet. ¼ cup of almonds contains more protein than an egg.
 They are a great nut source of vitamin E and Biotin, a B vitamin which promotes skin health.
 They are also a good source of fibre, and also fight free radicals.
 Sunflower Seeds are a great source of selenium, magnesium, folate and potassium; and pumpkin seeds are fantastic for iron and zinc.
 Throw in the tofu for protein, calcium, iron and Omega-3, and you have a force to be reckoned with!

-This raw vegan berry recipe is dressed to impress and berry berry yummy.
+This raw berry recipe is dressed to impress and berry berry yummy.